 Experiential learning through not less than 90 clock hours in the criminal justice field.
 Interns gain experience, apply knowledge from program courses, and obtain feedback from the organization providing the internship.
 Students are responsible to arrange the internship.
+Prerequisite: CJU1010

-CJU3999 Selected Topics in Criminal Justice

-A study of a faculty-selected topic in criminal justice.
-Repeatable with different topics.
+CJU3999 Selected Topics in Criminal Justice 1-4 A study of a faculty-selected topic in criminal justice.